Worship is what we do best!

 Worship is taking time to come together to pray, to listen, to learn, to share, to reflect and most importantly to practice what our ultimate life in heaven will be like.
 Heaven is a banquet (you can look it up!) and so our worship moves inevitably to a moment where we eat and drink together, at the altar which is our little bit of heaven on earth.
 That’s what Holy Communion is all about.

-8:00 AM We use a more traditional service in a very traditional style of language.
+Sunday at 8:00 AM We use a more traditional service in a very traditional style of language.
 We don’t sing, but our organist joins us to provide music to help us appreciate the beauty of holiness.

-Noon A little more quiet, definitely more meditative, the late service is, surprisingly, our most diverse congregation.
+Sunday at Noon A little more quiet, definitely more meditative, the late service is, surprisingly, our most diverse congregation.
 It is also, in many ways, our most intimate worship experience.
 Like at our early service, we don’t sing, but enjoy the accompaniment of our organist at moments of reflection.